 Australian emergency passports are accepted as a valid travel document in Botswana.
 If you plan to enter Botswana on an Australian emergency passport, you must obtain a visa before you enter Botswana.
 This visa cannot be obtained on arrival and will need to be applied for at the nearest Botswana High Commission.

-Australians travelling to or from Botswana through South Africa (including transiting) should read the Entry and exit section of our travel advice for South Africa.
-In particular, you should note South Africa’s yellow fever vaccination certificate requirements and its policy on provisional travel documents (i.e. one page travel documents).
+Transiting South Africa: Australians travelling to or from Botswana through South Africa (including transiting) should read the Entry and exit section of our travel advice for South Africa.
+South Africa has introduced specific documentation requirements for all children travelling to South Africa.
+You should also note South Africa’s Yellow Fever Vaccination Certificate requirements and be aware that it does not accept provisional travel documents (i.e. one page travel documents).

 Safety and security